A heuristic search algorithm for discovering large Condorcet domains: Preliminaries and background

 A subset of preference orders $D\subseteq L(X)$ is called a \emph{domain} of preference orders or permutations.
 A domain $D$ is a \emph{Condorcet domain} if whenever the preferences of all agents belong to the domain, the majority relation of the preference profile with an odd number of agents is transitive.
 Thus a Condorcet domain is essentially a set of permutations where there is always a clear majority preference for any pair of alternatives.

-\cite{Sen1966} proved that for each Condorcet domain, restriction of the domain to each triple of alternatives satisfies a never condition $iNj$, $i,j\in [3]$.
+\cite{Sen1966} proved that for each Condorcet domain, restriction of it to each triple of alternatives satisfies a never condition $iNj$, $i,j\in [3]$.
 A never condition is also called a never rule or simply a rule.
 A triple consists of 3 alternatives $(x, y, z)$ where $x<y<z$ and $x, y, z \in [n]$. $iNj$ dictates that $i^{th}$ alternative from the triple does not fill in $j^{th}$ place within this triple in each order from the domain. $i$ takes on the value 1, 2, or 3, representing the smallest, middle, or largest alternatives in the triple, respectively.
 Similarly, the $j$ can be the value 1, 2, or 3, corresponding to the first, second, or last position in the triple.
 For instance, triple (3, 4, 5) on five alternatives with rule 1N3 dictates that the smallest alternative, 3, cannot present at the last position, forbidding the permutation [4, 2, 5, 1, 3] from presenting in the resulting CD.
-There are, in total, nine never rules ($1N3, 3N1, 2N1, 2N3, 1N2, 3N2, 1N1, 2N2, 3N3$).
+There are, in total, nine never rules (1N3, 3N1, 2N1, 2N3, 1N2, 3N2, 1N1, 2N2, 3N3).

 A CD's size is defined by the number of permutations contained within it.
-For any $n \in \mathbb{Z}$ alternatives, a CD is associated with a set of $m={n \choose 3}$ triples, all of which must be assigned with one of the nine rules.
+For any $n \in \mathbb Z_{\ge 3}$ alternatives, a CD is associated with a set of $m={n \choose 3}$ triples, all of which must be assigned with one of the nine rules.
 A domain is not a CD if there are unassigned triples from which it is created, and we instead call it a \emph{partial} CD.
 To avoid repetition, we use the acronym TRS to refer to a list of triples and their assigned rule.
 A TRS produces a CD if all its triples are assigned with a rule.
 Otherwise, it is a partial CD.

+A domain which satisfies a never condition of the form $xN3$ for every triple is called \emph{Arrow's single-peaked domain} \citep{arrow63}.
+A domain $D$ is a \emph{peak-pit} domain if, for each triple of alternatives, the restriction of the domain to this triple is either single-peaked (satisfying never rules $iN3$ ) or single-dipped (satisfying never rules $iN1$).
+A Condorcet domain $D$ is \emph{unitary} if it contains order $123\ldots n$.
+Since the focus of most of the studies is on unitary CDs, it is sufficient to consider the six rules 1N3, 3N1, 2N1, 2N3, 1N2, and 3N2.